iter8-tools/iter8/mkdocs/docs/user-guide/tasks/collect.md

     # The following setting says that HTTP status codes 500 or above are errors.
     errorRanges:
     - lower: 500
-    # A list of latency percentiles computed by this task.
+    # A list of additional latency percentiles collected by this task.
-    # Percentiles have single digit precision.
+    # By default, the following latency percentiles are collected: `[50.0, 75.0, 90.0, 95.0, 99.0, 99.9]`.
     percentiles: [50.0, 75.0, 90.0, 95.0]
     # Information about app versions.
     versionInfo: